abruzzi/patterns-for-state-management-in-react/README.md

 };
 ```

-And for the list of items, we can extract a `DropdownMenu` component:
+Similarly, we'll extract a `DropdownMenu` component to render the list of items:

 ```tsx
 const DropdownMenu = ({